Yeast in Industry

 Lichens

-A lichen is a symbiosis.
+is a symbiosis.
 Meaning it is two or more organisms living together such that both are more successful within the partnership than they would have been if they were living on their own.
 With lichens the basic components of this partnership are a fungus called the 'mycobiont' and one or more algae and a cyanobacteria called the 'photobiont'.
 The true nature of the symbiosis between this two partners is still being debated by scientists and some would maintain that the fungus is a parasite on the photobiont.
 However, in many cases, the algae in question cannot survive alone in the habitat occupied by the lichen any more than the unattached fungi can, so it is not realistic to use the term parasite.
 The fungal partners are mostly Ascomycetes.
 Most of the rest are Basidiomycetes.
 As far as science has been able to discover few if any of the fungi involved can survive and reproduce in the wild on their own.

 Saturday, April 3, 2010